New Tales from the Borderlands

-New Tales from the Borderlands is a graphic adventure video game developed by Gearbox Studio Québec and published by 2K.
+New Tales from the Borderlands is a 2022 graphic adventure game developed by Gearbox Studio Québec and published by 2K.
 A spin-off of the Borderlands series and a successor to Tales from the Borderlands (2014–2015), the game was released in October 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S.

 Gameplay

 Similar to Tales from the Borderlands, it is a graphic adventure game in which the player must move the game's protagonist around the world's environment, explore their surroundings, complete quick-time events, and make narrative choices that may change the outcome of the story.
 Each character has their own unique gadgets.
 Anu has a high-tech glasses which allow her to scan objects; Octavio can browse other people's social media pages and hack into their devices; Fran can freeze enemies using her hoverchair.

 Plot

+Characters and settings

-Set about a year after Borderlands 3, weapon manufacturer Tediore has begun invading the planet Promethea.
-New Tales from the Borderlands introduces a cast of new characters, including three playable protagonists: Anuradha Dhar (Michelle Rambharose), an altruistic scientist; Octavio Wallace-Dhar (Diego Stredel), Anu's brother who is seeking for fame and fortune; and Francine Miscowicz (Lucia Frangione), the owner of a frozen yogurt store who uses a hoverchair for mobility.
+New Tales from the Borderlands is set about a year after the events of Borderlands 3, and introduces a cast of new characters, including three playable protagonists: Anuradha “Anu” Dhar (Michelle Rambharose), an altruistic scientist; Octavio Wallace-Dhar (Diego Stredel), Anu's adopted brother who is seeking fame and fortune; and Francine “Fran” Miscowicz (Lucia Frangione), the owner of a frozen yogurt store who uses a hoverchair for mobility.
 The player must guide the three protagonists, each with their own hopes and dreams, as they fight against Tediore agents, as well as monsters and criminals that roam the planet.
-The trio must also work together as they seek a vault key which may grant them access to a vault stashed with treasures that may change their lives forever.
+The trio must also work together as they seek a Vault that may change their lives forever.
+Major non-playable characters include: L0U13 (Temapare Hodson), an assassination bot allied with the three protagonists; Rhys Strongfork (Ray Chase), CEO of Atlas and previously one of the two playable protagonists of Tales from the Borderlands; and Susan Coldwell (Samantha Ferris), CEO of Tediore.
+Weapon salesman Marcus Kincaid (Bruce DuBose) returns as the narrator of the game, while Fiona Dillon (Laura Bailey), the other playable protagonist of Tales, makes a cameo appearance in the ending.